 Bipolar II disorder:

-One person with at least one episode of present or past hypomania or a less severe variation of mania can segregated into Bipolar II disorder.
-The standard norms for episodes of mania, hypomania, as well as major depression remain the same.
+One person with at least one episode of present or past hypomania or a less severe variation of mania can be segregated into Bipolar II disorder.
+The standard norms for episodes of mania, hypomania, as well as major depression, remain the same.

 New Mood Disorders